How does it feel to rent out a room in your home to a stranger?

 Sarah is living with her husband Luke, their two youngest children, the family dog Trixie and now, 25 year old Michael – a lodger who is renting their spare room through Supported Lodgings – in a lovely house just outside Tolworth.

-They have been Michael’s hosts since September last year and by now, six months later, Sarah is so used to having him in the family she can’t imagine a situation where Michael is not their lodger.
+They have been Michael’s hosts since September last year.
+Now, six months later, Sarah is so used to having him in the family she can’t imagine a situation where Michael is not their lodger.
 Initially, however, the family did have some concerns about letting a stranger into their home.

 “Actually, my children were the ones who were most sceptical of having a complete stranger come live with us.
 They even asked if he was CRB checked!
 Having said that, I too was quite anxious about letting a stranger into the house.
 I have to admit I didn’t like the thought of sharing, especially not the kitchen.
 Also, I was thinking a lot about the fact that he wasn’t my child – that he wasn’t someone I could control in the same way I can control them”, she explains.